AdobeDocs/experience-platform.en/help/rtcdp/destinations/bing-destination.md

 See [Activate profiles and segments to a destination](activate-destinations.md#select-attributes) for information about the segment activation workflow.

-During the [Segment schedule](activate-destinations.md#segment-schedule) step, you must manually map your segments to their corresponding ID in the destination.
+During the [Segment schedule](activate-destinations.md#segment-schedule) step, you must manually map your segments to their corresponding ID or friendly name in the destination.

+When mapping segments, we recommend you use the [!DNL Platform] segment name or a shorter form of it, for ease of use.
+However, the segment ID or name in your destination does not need to match the one in your [!DNL Platform] account.
+Any value you insert in the mapping field will be reflected by the destination.

 ![Segment Mapping ID](assets/segment-mapping-id.png)